 There are several ways to diversify into real estate in the private market, each of which requires different amounts of time commitments, expertise, and money.
 Broadly speaking, real estate investing breaks down into two categories: active and passive.

-But, by investing in multiple active investments at once.
-By investing in only one or a few active investments, risk among those few investments is concentrated.
+But, by investing in only one or a few active investments, risk within the asset class is concentrated among those few investments.
 Active investments are subject to the same market and asset class risks.
 And because investors typically invest locally, they’re subject to the same geographic risk.

-For example, if a rental property requires unexpected repairs, or sits empty for several months at a time, as the only one or one of the few active investments held by the investor, the investor will suffer a large loss.
+For example, if a rental property requires unexpected repairs, or sits empty for several months at a time, as the only or one of the few active real estate investments held by the investor, the investor will suffer a large loss.
 And as the sole owner of the investment, he will bear the loss entirely.

-Passive investments usually offer investors a portfolio of real estate, which offers greater diversification potential than active investments in a handful of properties.
-And unlike active investments, which earn returns primarily through rental income and appreciation only, passive investments can also earn returns through interest payments on debt investments.
+Passive investments usually offer investors a portfolio of real estate, which offers greater diversification potential than active investments in one or a handful of properties.
+And unlike active investments, which earn returns primarily through rental income and appreciation only, passive investment portfolios can hold debt investments, which can also earn returns through loan interest payments.
 On top of these benefits, some passive investment options carry lower investment minimums, which offers greater accessibility to investors of all sizes.

 A private equity fund is an investment model where investors pool their money together into a single fund to make investments.
 A designated manager or management group usually manages the operations of the fund, while investors aren’t required to participate on a daily basis.
 Real estate-oriented private equity funds typically hold multiple real estate investments at once, but volume depends on the dollar size of each investment as well as the investment capacity of the fund.